photo credit: Filip Agoo

 The current population of the endangered Bonobo (only found in the Congo Basin) is estimated between 30,000 - 50,000.
 About 20 Bonobos live in our protection area.

 The current population of the Forest Elephant (only found in the Congo Basin) is estimated at 100,000.
-About 30 Forest Elephants live in our project area.
+Forest Elephants that live in our project area have grown from 30 to 100 as of 2021.

 Technical Project Documents